book review 2017

 3. A People's History of Overtown vol. 1

-All three got positive reviews in multiple media outlets from a variety of established writers, supposedly experts.
+All three got positive reviews in multiple media outlets from a variety of writers

 https://www.miamiherald.com/news/local/community/miami-dade/community-voices/article177186771.html

-I always kind of liked this review by Dr. Dorothy Jenkins Fields of the Black Historic Archives, but the one big irony is that she criticizes me for so-called historical inaccuracies in the very same article where she does that very thing herself, about her own community.
+I always kind of liked this review by Dr. Dorothy Jenkins Fields of the Black Historic Archives, but the one big irony is that she criticizes me for so-called historical inaccuracies in the very same article where she, or her editors, do that very same thing about me and about the people of Overtown.

 I started my People's History of Overtown book in 2009, and that is how I found out about Henry Stone, not the other way around.

-And I am not from Mexico City but I did move from there to within a 5 minute bike ride of the city of Miami in 1988 and attended Little Carver Elementary, where I got my funk.
+And I am not from Mexico City, but I moved from there to 11 blocks west of LeJeune in 1988 and attended Little Carver Elementary, where I got my funk.
 And I have lived all over the county ever since.

 Fields declined to share what info was inaccurate in my work when I asked her directly and I find that objectionable.
 I did not use her archives in any way to write my book.
 At the time, her headquarters were between locations and charged more than I could afford anyway.
-I almost always have no money and I almost always know how to get everything done through hard work, great strangers, extensive network, good timing, luck, and honesty.
+I'm a fourth generation journalist who grew up right here most of my life.
+I know how to do everything I do to get everything done through hard work, great instincts, extensive network, good timing, luck, and honesty.
 So I built my own archive from my own personal work, research, interviews, and text/photo/audio/video creations.

 I believe that's called the Ingenuity Paradox, where greater constraints can produce greater output through forced creativity.

 So, no matter what my budget is, my result is always 10x or 100x what people think it would or should be.
-Which also works at scale.
+Which also works at scale, which is the whole point.

-But Dr. Fields is a TRUE Miami pioneer.
-Generational.
-Bahamian.
-American.
-1896.
+Dr. Fields is a pioneer, going back with her and her family in Miami to before 1896.
 Original city charter.
 Incorporation.
 Majority of voters.
-And though I may point out what she got wrong about me, I respect her and everything she built.
+I point out what she got wrong about me, but I respect her and what she built.

-Although it seemed to take a while for Sam Rabin to get the credit for his paintings advertising performers at the Sir John Hotel and The Knight Beat, which he owned.
+Although it seemed to take a couple of extra decades for Sam Rabin to get the credit for his paintings advertising performers at the Sir John Hotel and The Knight Beat, which he owned.

 So thanks Dr. Fields for reading, thinking about, and writing about my work, and there's always more on the way just around the corner.